Christmas is Coming!

 Somehow summer came and went in the blink of an eye.
 Here in the great Pacific Northwest the skies have gone grey, the temperature has dropped, and the rains have returned.
-And that means the approach of the long march of the winter Holidays.
-We humans must have crammed so many important dates into the winter months because all that darkness needs some sprucing up.
-But with it all comes holiday stress.
+Which also means the start of Christmas stress (or holiday stress in general).
+While the press of holidays in the long dark of winter offers a welcome change from bad weather it also brings with it a lot of stress.

-Christmas is right around the corner (or Hanukah, or Winter Solstice).
+For some of us the stress starts with the run-up to Halloween parties.
+But for just about everyone in the West things get churning around Thanksgiving and drive right on through to Christmas (or Hanukah, or Winter Solstice).
 With that the stress begins to ramp up.
-I don’t know about you all but the Halloween stuff showed up in my local stores in August and before it was even gone they were already putting up Christmas decorations.
+I don’t know about you all but the Halloween stuff showed up in my local stores in August and before it was even gone they were putting up Christmas decorations.

 For me the piling of holidays on top of each other makes them feel rushed and forced.
 I find myself digging in my heels and wanting to slow down time.
 But inevitably that just means I’m scrambling in the last few days before the holiday to get done all the things I put off in my stubbornness.